ocristian/observability-notes/README.md

 troubleshooting without needing to add more instrumentation.

 [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) is an observability framework that instruments application code, facilitating the management of telemetry data throughout the entire stack.
-It gathers traces, metrics, and logs from across our system, enhancing its observability.
+It gathers traces, metrics, and logs from across the system, enhancing its observability.